DataOnGithub/hospice-data/README.md

 ###Notes
-The data here reflects Huffington Posts's June 19, 2014, calculations of recent Medicare data.
+The data here reflects Huffington Posts's Oct.
+24, 2014 calculations of recent Medicare data.
 Some surveys and data points provided by The Centers for Medicare and Medicaid Services may be missing or out of date, because the regulator is not legally required to validate each entry.

-###Corrections
+###Updates
+Added fields describing total counts for different types of surveys.
+Added fields describing whether each hospice is active and if each hospice is inspected by an accrediting organization.
+Removed date calculated field.

+Med West-Harris Hospice was fully certified more recently than Medicare data indicated.

+Community Hospice of Northeast Florida was incorrectly reported by Medicare as a for-profit provider.
+The data was updated to reflect their nonprofit status.

 Central New Hampshire VNA and Hospice was incorrectly reported by Medicare as a for-profit provider.
 The data was updated to reflect their nonprofit status.

 Pikes Peak Hospice and Palliative Care was incorrectly reported by Medicare as a for-profit provider.
 The data was updated to reflect their nonprofit status.